mvysny/karibu-testing/karibu-testing-v8/README.md

 The test actually works, no further setup is necessary.

 You can apply this approach to test even larger components;
-since views are components as well you can test individual views with this approach as well.
+since views are components as well, you can test individual views with this approach as well.
 However, soon you will hit the limit:

 * Your components will probably start to fail at some point if they'll use `UI.getCurrent()` or `VaadinSession.getCurrent()`, since that will